USCbiostats/BinaryDosage/README.md

 ##### Merging binary dosage files

 Merging binary dosage files is done by SNP ID.
 The files to merge cannot have the same subject IDs.
-See the vignette [Merging Files](mergingfiles.html) for more information.
+See the vignette
+<span style="font-family:Courier">usingbdfiles</span> for more
+information.
 In this example we are assuming two separate groups of subjects were imputed separately to the same reference panel.

 To merge files, the user calls the
 <span style="font-family:Courier">bdmerge</span> function and passes the
 names of the files to merge along with a file name for the merged data set.
-Other options exist for bdmerge and can be found in the help files and the vignette “mergingfiles”
+Other options exist for bdmerge and can be found in the help files and the vignette <span style="font-family:Courier">mergingfiles</span>.

 The following code first merges the binary files bdfile1a and bdfile1b created from the VCF files into a single file, mergedbd1, and then does